Help With Fees

 The school offers a limited number of means tested bursaries which can cover up to a maximum of approximately half the fees.
 Further details can be obtained from the Business Manager.
 A down-loadable copy of our Financial Assessment form is available below.
 There is currently no waiting list.
 We also offer financial assistance with individual music lessons in cases of hardship.

 The Admiral Frewen Centennial Bursary Fund

-This new bursary fund has been established to mark the centennial of our founder, Admiral Sir John Frewen KCB.
-It will provide two bursaries each year to day pupils joining our Prep School in each of Years 3 and 4.
-In order to reflect the Admiral's specific interest in helping dyslexics, the bursaries will only be awarded to children whose principal SEN is dyslexia or dyspraxia.
+This bursary fund was established to mark the centennial of our founder, Admiral Sir John Frewen KCB.
+It provides up to two bursaries each year to pupils joining our Prep School in each of Years 3 and 4.
 Like all our bursaries they will be means tested, and once awarded they will remain in place until the pupils leave the Prep School.

 Armed Services and FCO staff can usually obtain virtually full funding of boarding fees where appropriate.
 Some other large employers have charitable funds which may be able to assist.
 Armed Services staff should first approach the information office or 'hive' on their base.

 This body provides a central database of charities prepared to consider grants and awards to individual families, albeit often in very closely defined circumstances.
 It is a service provided by the Independent Schools Council, of which Frewen is a member.
 Contact details are:

 ISC c/o Joint Educational Trust,

 Royal National Children's Foundation

 The RNCF was created by the merger of the Joint Educational Trust and the Royal Wanstead Children's Foundation.
 It has a wide brief but particularly aims to help children whose family circumstances are especially challenging.
 They have helped a number of our pupils in the past.
 Contact details are: